IQTLabs/FakeFinder/detectors/eighteen/README.md

-## Team: TheMedics
+## Team: Eighteen
-This folder contains the neceseray code to run inference using the DeepFake Detection (DFDC) solution by team TheMedics.
+This folder contains the neceseray code to run inference using the DeepFake Detection (DFDC) solution by team "eighteen".
 For more details on the project please visit the GitHub [repository](https://github.com/jphdotam/DFDC).

 ### Requirements